Mass murderer John List shot his wife, his mother, and his three children. Then he made a sandwich, drove to the bank, and disappeared for 18 years.

 John List appeared to be the perfect son, husband, and father.
-He worked hard as an accountant to provide for his family.
-The mansion he inhabited with his mother, wife and three children had 18 rooms, a ballroom, and marble fireplaces.
+He worked hard as an accountant at a nearby bank to provide for his family.
+The mansion he inhabited with his mother, wife, and three children had 19 rooms, including a ballroom, marble fireplaces, and a Tiffany skylight.

 List and his family were the embodiment of the American dream in 1965.
-He was an accountant working for a nearby bank.
-The Lists attended church every Sunday as devout Lutherans.
-List occasionally taught Sunday school.
-Everything looked great.
+They attended church every Sunday as devout Lutherans and List taught Sunday school.
+Everything looked great on the surface.

 In 1971, John List lost his job at the bank at age 46.
 Subsequent jobs didn’t pan out.
-Rather than tell his family about the loss of income, he spent his days at the train station pondering what to do.
-List said he would read, take naps and try to find a solution to his financial mess.
+He couldn’t bear to tell his family about the loss of income.

-They were shot methodically one by one, starting with his wife.
-List shot her in the kitchen as she sipped her customary morning coffee shortly after seeing his children off to school.
+They were shot methodically one by one.
+Helen was first.
+List saw the children off to school and then shot her in the kitchen as she sipped her customary morning coffee.
 Then, he went up to the third floor and murdered his mother in her bed.
-The children he shot one at a time as they came home from school in the afternoon.

-When authorities entered the mansion almost a month later on Dec.
+When authorities entered the house on Dec.
 7, 1971, they heard organ music piped through the intercom system.
-They also found a five-page note from John List explaining he felt they were mercy killings.
-He wanted to save the souls of the people he loved because there was too much evil in the physical world.
+They also found the five-page note from John List explaining that the bloodied bodies on the ballroom floor were his family members, killed out of mercy.
+He had saved the souls of the people he loved.

-His crime was well thought out, as no one had found out about the murders for a month.
 The FBI found his car parked at Kennedy International Airport in New York City, but they never found him.
-The trail for John List was cold.
+The trail went cold.

 18 Years Later

-The case appeared on America’s Most Wanted on May 21, 1989.
-An estimated 22 million people saw the show, and tips came pouring in.
-Authorities had a match from a tip in Richmond, Virginia, from a woman who thought her next-door neighbor bore a striking resemblance to the bust.
+One tip came from a woman in Richmond, VA, who thought her next-door neighbor, Robert Clark, bore a striking resemblance to the bust.
 The tipster said her neighbor was also an accountant and attended church.

-Police in Virginia arrested the mass murderer on June 1, 1989, a mere nine days after the television show aired his case.
+Police in Virginia arrested mass murderer John List on June 1, 1989, a mere nine days after the television show aired his case.

 At his trial in 1990, defense lawyers argued that List suffered from PTSD from his military service in World War II and Korea.
-Prosecutors and expert psychologists believed List was going through a mid-life crisis, though that was no excuse to kill five innocent people.
+Expert psychologists believed rather that List was going through a mid-life crisis — and as the prosecution pointed out, that was no excuse for killing five innocent people.

 The jury finally found List guilty, and a judge sentenced him to five life terms in a New Jersey prison.

 In an interview with Connie Chung in 2002, List said he didn’t kill himself after killing his own family because he felt that would prevent him from getting to heaven.
-All List wanted was to reunite with his wife, mother, and children in the afterlife where there is no pain or suffering.
+All List wanted was to reunite with his wife, mother, and children in the afterlife, where he believed there would be no pain or suffering.

 Who can blame them?